Skip to content

 Clinical features

-Infection by Entamoeba histolytica may be asymptomatic.
-For patients who develop amoebic dysentery, symptoms include fever, chills, diarrhoea, abdominal pain and passing stool with blood and/or mucus, etc. Entamoeba histolytica may invade the liver to form an abscess.
-Less commonly, it spreads to other parts of the body, such as the lungs or brain.
-Other complications include inflammation of the intestine and in severe cases, perforation.
+Infection by Entamoeba histolytica are mostly asymptomatic.
+For patients who develop amoebic dysentery, symptoms include fever, chills, abdominal pain and bloody or mucous diarrhoea.
+Less commonly, Entamoeba histolytica may invade the liver to form an abscess, or spread to other parts of the body such as the lungs or brain.
+Other complications include inflammation of the intestine and in severe cases, intestinal perforation.

 Mode of transmission

 Transmission of amoebic dysentery occurs mainly through the faecal-oral route, including ingestion of faecal contaminated food or water containing the cyst of Entamoeba histolytica.
-Transmission can also occur through person-to-person contact such as diaper-changing and oral-anal sex.
+Transmission can also occur through person-to-person contact such as diaper-changing for an infected child and oral-anal sex.

 Risk factors

-People who live in institutions, travellers who travel to or immigrants from developing countries with poor sanitary conditions, and men who have sex with men are at a higher risk of getting the disease.
+Amoebic dysentery is more common in developing countries and tropical areas with poor sanitary conditions.
+People who live in institutions, travellers to or immigrants from developing countries with poor sanitary condition, and men who have sex with men are at a higher risk of getting the disease.

 Incubation period